-Museum staff teach an innovative one-year MSc. program in Visual, Material and Museum Anthropology (VMMA); students may also do D.Phil. research.
-The MSc. program emphasises material culture, visual anthropology, art and aesthetics, sensory anthropology, ethnographic photography and film, and museum anthropology within the broad framework of social and cultural anthropology, its history, and its
+In particular, Museum staff teach an innovative MSc/MPhil in Visual, Material and Museum Anthropology (VMMA); students may also do DPhil research.
+The MSc/MPhil program emphasizes material culture, visual anthropology, art and aesthetics, sensory anthropology, ethnographic photography and film, and museum anthropology within the broad framework of social and cultural anthropology, its history, and its contemporary contexts.

 Museum staff who contribute to academic teaching in the University are:

 Jeremy Coote MA Status (Curator and Joint Head of Collections)

 Jeremy has led research and teaching on the Museum’s collections for twenty years, and has published extensively on them.
 Having conducted fieldwork in South Sudan in the 1980s, he has written influentially in the areas of African art and aesthetics, Pacific studies, and collections history.